 Horn In The West is our nation's longest-running Revolutionary War outdoor drama.
 The play brings to life the story of the hardy pioneers who, with the help of famed frontiersman Daniel Boone, and Cherokee allies, settled in the Blue Ridge wilderness as they sought freedom from British tyranny.

 Loved by young and old, the Horn In The West outdoor drama has been performed each summer for 68 consecutive years in the heart of Boone, North Carolina.
 The venue, Daniel Boone Amphitheatre, was named

 one of the most beautiful outdoor theatres in the nation.
 This adventure has offered thrilling outdoor

 entertainment to generations of visitors since it premiered in 1952.

-The performance runs at 8 p.m. nightly except Mondays, June 22 through August 11.
+The performance runs nightly except Mondays at 8 p.m., late June through early August.
 The house gates open at 7:30 p.m.
-Arrive early and tour the Hickory Ridge Living History Museum.
-The museum is open during the day (except Mondays) for 45-minute tours at 10 a.m. and 2 p.m., and reopens for the evening at 5:30 after a dinner break.
+Arrive earlier and tour the Hickory Ridge Living History Museum.
+The museum is open during the day (except Mondays) for 45-minute tours, and during the evening from 5:30 until show time.